ACBonet/DataScienceEcosystemNotebook/README.md

 ## Contents

-- `notebook.ipynb`: The Jupyter Notebook with exercises covering:
+- `DataScienceEcosystem.ipynb`: The Jupyter Notebook with exercises covering:
   - Listing popular programming languages for Data Science
   - Overview of commonly used data science libraries
   - Examples of arithmetic expressions